red-isbe/isbe-contracts/docs/Genesis-generator.md

 By default, a Contract Registry file is not generated.
 This JSON-file contains an index for locating a contract address using the contract name.
 This function can be activated by adding **--do-generate-register** flag.
 It is relevant to point out that if --do-validation flag is enabled, Contract Registry will be generated even if --do-generate-register is not enabled.
 The reason is because this file is needed for validation process as it is required to obtain the addresses for contracts

-**IMPORTANT:** This process changes Governance Contract Address as specified in --gobernance-address parameter
+**IMPORTANT:** This process changes Governance Contract Address as specified in --gobernance-address parameter.
+Currently, for the Governance Diamond, the address is:

+**0x00000000000000000000000000000000000015BE**.

 **IMPORTANT:** First alloc address will be considered as ISBE Admin.
 Please, make sure the first alloc corresponds to it.